Ramifications of Re-Gaining Weight After FDL Surgery

 Weight fluctuations could also alter the appearance and healing of surgical scars.
 As the skin surface stretches, surgical scars will also widen and become more prominent.
 This might lead to raised, thickened, or irregular scars that could distort the achieved aesthetic outcome of the procedure.

-A study published by PubMed on scar revision after abdominoplasty notes, “[t]o address such issues, many scar revision techniques have been described including excision and direct closure, dermis enhancement (dermal tube, double-breasting, and dermal graft), local flaps (Z-plasty, W-plasty, and other variants), fillers and tissue expansion.”
+A study published by PubMed on scar revision after abdominoplasty notes, “many scar revision techniques have been described including excision and direct closure, dermis enhancement (dermal tube, double-breasting, and dermal graft), local flaps (Z-plasty, W-plasty, and other variants), fillers and tissue expansion.”

 weight gain after FDL tummy tuck